-VMware Player allows you to run entire operating systems in a virtual machine, which runs on top of Ubuntu or Windows.
+VMware Workstation Player (formerly VMware Player) allows you to run entire operating systems in a virtual machine, which runs on top of Ubuntu or Windows.
 To the guest operating system (the one running inside the virtual machine), it appears as though it were running on its own PC.
-The host operating system runs the VMware Player, which provides the guest with resources like network access.
+The host operating system runs the VMware Workstation Player, which provides the guest with resources like network access.
 It can be downloaded for free from VMware.

 Virtual machines configured with an operating system and applications ready to perform a specific function are called virtual appliances.
 An appliance can be created using certain VMware products, or you can download ready-made appliances.
 A wide variety of appliances (both certified and other-wise) are available from VMware's Appliance Marketplace.

 Download the VMware bundle from VMware

 Open a terminal then run the package using gksudo:

 gksudo bash VMware-Player-14.0.0-6661328.x86_64.bundle

 *If nothing appears, you may need to make the file executable.
 You can do so with this command:

 You can improve performance by using the VMware/Tools on your guest OS.